-- In-Circuit Serial ProgrammingTM (ICSPTM) programming capability - 2.
-Run-Time Self-Programming (RTSP)
+- In-Circuit Serial ProgrammingTM (ICSPTM) programming capability - Run-Time Self-Programming (RTSP)

-ICSP programming capability allows PIC24HJXXXGPX06A/X08A/X10A device to be serially programmed while in the end application circuit.
-This is simply done with two lines for programming clock and programming data (one of the alternate programming pin pairs: PGECx/PGEDx, and three other lines for power (VDD), ground (VSS) and Master Clear (MCLR).
+ICSP allows a dsPIC33FJXXXGPX06A/X08A/X10A device to be serially programmed while in the end application circuit.
+This is simply done with two lines for programming clock and programming data (one of the alternate programming pin pairs: PGECx/PGEDx), and three other lines for power (VDD), ground (VSS) and

+Master Clear (MCLR).
 This allows customers to manufacture boards with unprogrammed devices and then program the digital signal controller just before shipping the product.
 This also allows the most recent firmware or a custom firmware to be programmed.

 RTSP is accomplished using TBLRD (table read) and TBLWT (table write) instructions.
-With RTSP, the user can write program memory data either in blocks or 'rows' of 64 instructions (192 bytes) at a time, or single instructions and erase program memory in blocks or 'pages' of 512 instructions (1536 bytes) at a time.
+With RTSP, the user can write program memory data either in blocks or 'rows' of 64 instructions (192 bytes) at a time or a single program memory word, and erase program memory in blocks or 'pages' of 512 instructions (1536 bytes) at a